joejcollins/rhapsody-angel/queens/2025-barbara.md

 ## 2025 Unmarked Queen

+2025-06-21 Turns out that [Regina]({{ site.baseurl }}/queens/2023-regina.html) is still there and all the frames are laid up.
+So I guess the little brown queen didn't make it.
+We remarked her for good measure.

 2025-06-13 All the paper is gone from the end of the Butler cage.
 There were eggs but no grubs yet.
 We saw a smallish light coloured queen.
 But she was unmarked so I am guessing that [Regina]({{ site.baseurl }}/queens/2023-regina.html) didn't make it and this is a late queen from a cell that I missed.
 Maybe.
 It is a bit hard to tell.

 2025-06-07 Since there is no sign of a queen, I transferred [Regina]({{ site.baseurl }}/queens/2023-regina.html) back in using a Butler cage.